ServiceStack/Bundler/README.md

 ## Fast at Runtime and Build time
 The build scripts use only pure 'js' implementations (uglifyjs, clean-css, coffee-script, etc) allowing all compilation and minification to happen within a single process.

-Bundler is also designed for maximum runtime performance since no compilation/minification happens at runtime.
+Bundler is designed for maximum runtime performance since no compilation/minification happens at runtime.
 Even the generated HTML output is cached in memory (in production mode) - so it has almost **no runtime overhead**.

 ## How it works